ololiuhqui/magnolia-free-hugo-theme/readme.md

 ## How to install 📥

+1. Install hugo extended, follow [the official installation guide](https://gohugo.io/installation/).
+2. Create a new site: `hugo new site <sitename>`.
-1. Clone the theme repo as a submodule into your new site.
+3. Clone the theme repo as a submodule into your new site:`git init && git submodule add --depth=1 https://github.com/ololiuhqui/magnolia-free-hugo-theme themes/Magnolia`.
-2. Copy some folders from examplesite to your site. (content, config) #TODO
-3. Install required node modules with npm. #TODO
+4. Copy the content from "examplesite" to your site, from the root of your new website folder: `cp -rv themes/Magnolia/exampleSite/* ./`.

+## How to update ♻

+- From the root directory of your website run: `git submodule update --remote --merge`.

 ## How to customize 🎨